larntz/lemmy-directory/content/community/jamie.moe/blog.md

 ---
 title: "Jamie Blog"
 name: "blog"
-description: "If you've come to visit, be kind.
-This is just a place for me to put down my two cents written for no one in particular."
+description: "This is a community where I blog about things I'm doing.
+These will usually be relevant to the Fediverse, or generally just technical in nature."
 type: community
-date: "2023-06-16 22:56:31"
+date: "2023-06-19 11:35:30"
 draft: false
 nsfw: false
 actor_id: "https://jamie.moe/c/blog"